espocrm/documentation/docs/development/dynamic-handler.md

 Dynamic Handler provides the ability to manipulate the form (detail/edit views) appearance.

-Note, that you can make forms dynamic with [Dynamic Logic](../administration/dynamic-logic.md) feature.
+Note that you can make forms dynamic with [Dynamic Logic](../administration/dynamic-logic.md) feature.
 Dynamic Handler is intended for more complex tasks where Dynamic Logic can be useless.

 An example for Account entity type.